komet0141/subclass-collector/README.md

 # README
- repo used as template and storing my packages
+ A repo that aims to simulate inherited static initialize block.
+Developed to be used in MC modding.